zeljkoagic/xnli/README.md

 # Baselines and test data for cross-lingual inference

-Hello there!

-**You'd like to use our test data?**
+### You'd like to use our test data?

 Contact [Zeljko](mailto:zeag@itu.dk) or [Natalie](mailto:nael@itu.dk) and we'll send it straight away.

 For the time being, we're still setting things up here. :-)

-The multilingual embeddings are too big to fit the repository anyway, but do contact us for those as well.
+The **multilingual embeddings** are too big to fit the repository anyway, but do contact us for those as well.

 If you use our data, please cite: